- Science and Research Office

 estab.
 2010 by Carter Hill, MD, ‘71 and Winnie Mann, MD, ’71

-The Winter Mann-Hill Fellowship fund supports Macalester student research or work in the areas of medicine, health care, public health, global health or community health.
+The Winter Mann-Hill Fellowship fund supports Macalester student research or work in biomedicine, health care, public health, global health or community health.
 Fellowships will be announced in the fall to reimburse expenses for work done over winter break.
 Reimbursable expenses may include laboratory or research supplies, travel expenses, or student living expenses.
-The fund makes $2500 available each year.
 Proposals must include a budget justification and requests may not exceed $2500.
-It is hoped that the fund will award 2-3 fellowships each year (not to exceed $2500 in total).
-Work may take place in any location in the world, but must be in an area of health or biomedicine as described above and work must be performed over winter break (mid-December to end of January).
+It is hoped that the fund will award 2-3 fellowships each year.
+Work may take place in any location in the world, but must be in an area of health or biomedicine as described above and work must be performed during winter break (mid-December to end of January).
 Students will write a reflection essay upon their return and attend a gathering to share their experiences during Spring Semester.

 - Applicant is a current Macalester student with a GPA > 3.0.